espena/pagesign/README.md

 _destination_ : The destination HTML file name.

 _fingerprint_ : The fingerprint for the signing key's public key.
-The private key must exist in GPG keychain.
+The (private) signing key must exist in GPG keychain.

 _comments_ : Path to text file containing the template for the information block to be inserted immediately before
              the &lt;html&gt; start tag.
 The tag {keyinfo} can be used anywhere in this text file to output basic